 We’re talking specifically about the 1921 Peace Dollar and how it can help you cash in on a lot more than a buck.
 This coin is described by David Hall, founder of the Professional Coin Grading Service (PCGS), as “very interesting and extremely important” as it was the first year this design was produced.
 It features a woman wearing a crown with the year stamped underneath on the “heads” side and an eagle with the word “peace” underneath it on the “tails” side.
 (You can find several image examples on the PCGS website.)

 Only about a million were minted that year, making them a rare (but not impossible) find.
 If you ever get your hands on one in particularly pristine condition, it could be worth thousands.
 For example, a 1921 Peace Dollar sold just last year for $96,601.
 A couple years before that, another went for $132,000!
-Of course, these were especially valuable due to their condition, which were both described as fitting the “Incredible Superb Gem” category.
+Of course, these were especially valuable due to their condition, which were both described as fitting the “Incredible Superb Gem” category, like this coin that’s currently selling on eBay.

 Now go ahead and sift through any coins you have jangling around the house.
 Even if you don’t find this particular silver dollar, you might stumble upon the Sacagawea silver dollar worth $7,500!
 Or maybe a JFK half dollar that once sold for $19,975.
 There’s even a very pretty penny worth $282,000.
 Clearly, it’s always a good idea to check your change before you spend it!